-Slot monitoring is directed to ensure that most efficient use is made of scarce capacity, that an adequate level of service quality is maintained and that the quality, flexibility and effectiveness of the coordination process is improved.
+Slot monitoring is directed to ensure that the most efficient use of the scarce capacity is made, that an adequate level of service quality is maintained and that the quality, flexibility and effectiveness of the coordination process is improved.
 In accordance with the European Council Regulation (EEC), IATA Worldwide Slot Guidelines (WSG) and local rules, Slot Coordination Czech Republic is obligated to monitor the use and adherence of allocated airport slots at Airport Prague.

 ± 20 minutes